 An advanced course designed to provide an in-depth treatment of how the futures market is used throughout the marketing chain from farm production to end product use.
 Includes extensive study of the more technical aspects of charting and how to use these techniques as price forecasting tools.
-Prerequisite: Ag 03-309.
-(S, SS)
+Prerequisite: AGRI 03-309 or graduate standing.
+(S, F)